 - “Do you know someone who will buy my rock?”

 3) If you want to sell your rock, contact a meteorite dealer, not a poor retired scientist.
 There are many meteorite dealers on the internet.
 Most, however, will not respond to you because your rock does not look like a meteorite or it looks like an ordinary chondrite and ordinary chondrites, especially those from hot deserts, are not worth much money.

-I’m not a meteorite dealer, but I’ve noticed a few things things about meteorite prices.
+I am not a meteorite dealer, but I have noticed a few things about meteorite prices

-3) Timing – Fresh falls, even of a common type of meteorite, are worth more than finds of the same type of meteorite.
-For recent falls, the price drops with time., e.g., Chelyabinsk.
+- Timing – Fresh falls, even of a common type of meteorite, are worth more than finds of the same type of meteorite.
+For recent falls, the price drops with time, e.g., Chelyabinsk.

-4) What Got Hit – For falls, if the meteorite has a “good story,” like it went through a roof or hit the mailbox, it’s “worth more” than one found lying in the grass.
+- What Got Hit – For falls, if the meteorite has a “good story,” like it went through a roof or hit a mailbox, then it is “worth more” than one found lying in a corn field or parking lot.

-7) Classification – A meteorite that has been classified and has a name is worth more than one without, somewhat like “a dog with papers.”
-It costs money to do the analyses necessary to classify a meteorite, and most people qualified to classify meteorites won’t even respond to requests from people who are not meteorite experts.
-They mainly respond only to experienced dealers who have established a reputation for recognizing meteorites from meteorwrongs and not wasting the classifier’s time.
+- Classification – A meteorite that has been classified and has an official name is worth more than one without a name – somewhat like “a dog with papers.”
+It costs money to do the analyses necessary to classify a meteorite.
+Most people qualified to classify meteorites will not even respond to requests from people who are not meteorite experts.
+They mainly respond only to experienced dealers who have established a reputation for recognizing real meteorites from meteorwrongs and not wasting the classifier’s time.

-If you actually find or have a real meteorite, sell it to a dealer.
+- If you actually find or have a real meteorite, sell it to a dealer.
 If they offer you $500 cash, haggle a bit and take the offer.
-They do all the work.
+They will do all the work.